VidunderGunder/ml-ady-report/README.md

 ### MLAdy's Edge

-A common denominator for the aforementioned robotics corporations are their custom, expensive and inaccessible solutions, which is often limited in scope.
+**Accessibility:** A common denominator for the aforementioned robotics corporations are their custom, expensive and inaccessible solutions, which is often limited in scope.

 ![Confused Robot](images/confused-robot.png)